Shark Tank of Wellness Student Competition Winner Announced

 Silva, along with other finalists, presented her concept to a panel of Wellness Sharks, including: Karen Campbell, business development consultant at Thai wellness destination Chiva-Som, Frank Pitsikalis, founder and CEO of spa and resort management software company, ResortSuite, and Julia Sutton, COO of Exhale Enterprises (Exhale Spa brand).
 The three students were selected from a global pool of 121 submissions, spanning 36 countries.
 All finalists also had the opportunity to meet with wellness leaders at the historic Summit, which is the leading conference on the business of wellness.
 Read more in this Spa Business article.

-To watch the full Shark Tank Competition, register for Global Wellness Summit On Demand.
+Access videos of the Shark Tank Competition here, along with 70+ videos of the same speakers delegates saw at the 2020 Summit.
 Plus, be among the first to get access to the new research report on the mental wellness economy.
-Register here.